 Provide specific local expertise, including identifying emerging local issues;

-Review project reports and comment promptly;
+Review all working group communications and comment promptly where required and able;

-Attend all meetings possible and prepare appropriately;
+Prepare appropriately to attend all meetings possible;

-Complete all necessary assignments prior to each meeting;
+Complete all required assignments prior to each meeting;

-Relay information to their constituents after each meeting and gather information/feedback from their constituents as practicable before each meeting;
+Relay information to their constituents after each meeting and gather information/feedback from their constituents as practicable, prior to each meeting;

-Articulate and reflect the interests that advisory group members bring to the table;
+Accurately declare,articulate and reflect the interests, that the group members bring to the table;

 Maintain a focus on solutions that benefit the entire program;

-Present its recommendations for the project at the end of the planning process.
-The presentation would include subjects such as: project’s Purpose and Need Statement, alternatives to be studied, mitigation measures, and phasing plan.
-The Working Group shall select from among its members a presenter or team of presenters.
+Present recommendations for each project at the end of the planning process.
+The presentation should include subjects such as: Project’s Purpose and Need Statement, Alternatives proposed to be studied, Mitigation measures if any, and Project Phasing Plan where required.
+The Working Group shall select, from among its members, a presenter or team of presenters for purpose of making the above presentation.

 The Working Group Chair(s) agree to to the following:

-Provide Working Group members the opportunity to collaborate with other on making recommendations for the project;
+To endeavour to provide Working Group members the opportunity to collaborate with other Working Group members on making recommendations for project proposal/ proposals;

-Effectively manage the scope, schedule and budget;
+To seek to manage Working Group activities totarget scope, schedule and budget;

-Keep partners informed of progress;
+To keep UASG Leadership/ UA Coordination Working Group informed of progress;

-Provide documentation to support recommendations;
+To endeavour to provide documentation to support recommendations;

-Provide technical expertise;
+To seek to provide technical expertise;

-Brief local decision makers and produce briefing materials and reports;
+To develop and produce communication and briefing materials and reports to inform local decision makers and other stakeholders;

-Conduct public meetings necessary to inform and engage the community.

-Manage logistics for meetings; and
+To develop communication and briefing materials for the conduct of public meetings necessary to inform and engage the communityand to extend support to ICANN Org. for managing logistics for such meetings;

-Explain the reasons when deviations are taken from recommendations.
+To support departure from recommendations with suitable reasoning where required.